dragonflyoss/d7y.io/versioned_docs/version-v2.1.x/getting-started/installation/binaries.md

 #### Startup Manager {#startup-manager}

-Configure `manager.yaml`, the default path is `/etc/dragonfly/manager.yaml`, The default path in Darwin is `$HOME/.dragonfly/config/manager.yaml`, refer to [Manager](../../reference/configuration/manager.md).
+Configure `manager.yaml`, The default path in Linux is `/etc/dragonfly/manager.yaml`, The default path in Darwin is `$HOME/.dragonfly/config/manager.yaml`, refer to [Manager](../../reference/configuration/manager.md).